Toxic Shock Syndrome

 How is TSS diagnosed?

-TSS is usually diagnosed by a physician based on an assessment of the patient’s signs, symptoms, and laboratory results.
+There is no single test used to diagnose TSS.
+TSS is usually diagnosed by a healthcare provider based on patient’s signs and symptoms of illness, and laboratory results.

 What is the treatment for TSS?